devchallenges-io/curriculum/1-fundamentals/4-git-github/1-introduction-to-git-and-github.md

 For developers, being proficient in these tools isn't just a suggestion; it's a must.
 They not only make individual work more efficient but also improve collaboration within teams.
 Knowing how to save changes, create separate branches for new features, and merge code are fundamental skills for modern programmers.

-This tutorial covers the basics:
+This lesson covers the basics:

 1. Installing and setting up Git
 2. Working with repositories